 This dynamic has fueled extremism and stymied progress on the most pressing issues, including climate change.
 Two-thirds of voters support President Joe Biden’s $2 trillion climate plan, but his policy has only the barest chance of passing Congress.
 That’s because Democrats have only the slimmest majority, despite winning the support of a large swath of the American public.

-That brings us to this month’s issue: how our broken system imperils our climate and what we can do to fix it.
+That brings us to our latest issue: how our broken system imperils our climate and what we can do to fix it.

-We spoke to a leading political scientist about how to make progress on climate change despite the enormous hurdles in Congress.
-We looked at how major corporations have given Republicans permission to deny the reality of the climate crisis.
-We examined how gerrymandering has allowed Republican lawmakers to ignore voters, who want more protection from pollution.
-We explored why people of color, who worry more about climate change than their white counterparts, vote in the smallest numbers.
-And we asked what climate could mean for the future of U.S. democracy, as rising temperatures fuel more nationalism and authoritarianism.
-We will publish articles, videos and infographics on these topics in the coming weeks.
+We talk to a leading political scientist about how to make progress on climate change despite the enormous hurdles in Congress.
+We look at how major corporations have given Republicans permission to deny the reality of the climate crisis.
+We examine how gerrymandering has allowed Republican lawmakers to ignore voters, who want more protection from pollution.
+We explore why people of color, who worry more about climate change than their white counterparts, vote in the smallest numbers.
+And we ask what climate could mean for the future of U.S. democracy, as rising temperatures fuel more nationalism and authoritarianism.

 While the founders could not have envisioned our current predicament, they did endow their successors with the ability to fix it.
 There are steps that lawmakers today can take to produce a system that is stronger, more nimble and more democratic.
 And in the age of climate change, doing so has never been more urgent.

 “As new discoveries are made, new truths discovered and manners and opinions change with the change of circumstances, institutions must advance also to keep pace with the times.”Thomas Jefferson